-Found these at the grocery store yesterday.
+I found these strawberries at the grocery store yesterday.
 This is a time I look forward to.
 The fruity aroma, sweet taste and the bright red color of these fruits make me eager to take them home, prepare them, smell, and taste them.
-Of course I end up eating more than I store for later; well at least the first batch.
+Of course I end up eating more than I store for later; well at least with the first batch.

-So I love to tell the Cherokee story of how Creator designed strawberries.
-I have related this story in my own words as best as I can.
+So I love to tell the Cherokee story of why Creator created strawberries.
+I’ve related this story in my own words as best as I can.

 The First Man and Woman

 When Creator made the new world, he placed First Man and First Woman in a beautiful part of the land.
-There were mountains with wild game for food and using hides to build homes.
+There were mountains with wild game for food and they used the animal hides to build shelters.
 There were rivers with fresh water filled with fish.
 Everything they needed was nearby.

 They began to learn the skills of survival together and lived in harmony.
 Over the following months, they forgot to make time for each other.
 As many newlyweds eventually do, they became absorbed in their own duties and interests.
 Saying sweet words of love, showing affection, sharing, or looking with admiration and joy at their beloved mate, were all actions that gradually disappeared and soon ceased.
 Soon they were too tired to share in the behaviors that made love grow and flourish.